wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 While PID serves as an adaptable and efficient algorithm for robotic motion, the algorithm has several blind spots that can be addressed with supplemental utilities.
 The first implementation issue with PID occurs at the intersection of the Kp and Ki constants.
 When continuously integrating with Ki throughout a PID-controlled motion, the integral portion of the algorithm increases to the point where overshoot is difficult to avoid.
 In order to eliminate overshoot from PID motions, this continuous accumulation of steady-state error needs to be limited to specific periods of the motion.

 The integral clamping and max integral limit features within the WPID library address the overshoot issue by limiting the window during which integral can accumulate.
-Integral clamping ensures that integral does not accumulate if it would cause the mechanism to move at a speed that is higher than the input parameter max_speed.
+Integral clamping ensures that integral does not accumulate if it would cause the mechanism to move at a speed that is higher than the input parameter `max_speed`.
 Max integral keeps the integral at or below a specified target value.
 Integral clamping is a passive utility that is active during every PID motion while max integral is a tuning feature that allows for further customization of the integral behavior.
 Max integral is described in more detail in the next section of the tutorial.

 ```cpp
 float integral = prev_integral + (error * (delay_time/(float)1000));